realpython/python-guide/docs/writing/style.rst

 Code Style
 ==========

-If you ask Python programmers what they like most in Python, they will often say its high readability.
+If you ask Python programmers what they like most about Python, they will often cite its high readability.
 Indeed, a high level of readability is at the heart of the design of the Python language, following the recognized fact that code is read much more often than it is written.

-One reason for Python code to be easily read and understood is its relatively complete set of Code Style guidelines and "Pythonic" idioms.
+One reason for the high readability of Python code is its relatively complete set of Code Style guidelines and "Pythonic" idioms.

-Moreover, when a veteran Python developer (a Pythonista) points to portions of code and says they are not "Pythonic", it usually means that these lines of code do not follow the common guidelines and fail to express the intent in what is considered the best (hear: most readable) way.
+When a veteran Python developer (a Pythonista) calls portions of code not "Pythonic", they usually mean that these lines of code do not follow the common guidelines and fail to express its intent in what is considered the best (hear: most readable) way.

 On some border cases, no best way has been agreed upon on how to express